neuralgraphs/diman/doc/tutorial3.rst

    :align: center

+If one were interested in studying the frictional coefficient
+.. |function f| image:: ../resources/math/f.gif
-If one were interested in studying the frictional coefficient :raw-latex:`f` of the bearing, then we must consider the variables/parameters that may influence it.
+of the bearing, then we must consider the variables/parameters that may influence it.

 * bearing length, :raw-latex:`L`
 * bearing diameter, :raw-latex:`D`